 The heated substrate used is always in a semi-solid or gel state.
 The mold’s design can be modeled to project the lateral part of the hard segment on the substrate.
-The two-shot overmolding injection molding process is the right one for those who value stable mechanical bond.
+The two-shot overmolding injection molding process is the right one for those who value stable mechanical bonds.

 Of the three types of overmolding, co-injection molding is the most expensive and difficult to control.
 Its process is also different since it requires the injection of the substrate and the elastomer into the same mold.
 This also requires that the materials are compatible.

-In terms of the quality overmolding, co-injection is the best.
+In terms of quality overmolding, co-injection is the best.
 This is because all the materials are in the same molten state.

 Evaluations of Materials Used in Overmolding Process

 To people new to overmolding, choosing the right material can be a messy decision.
 This is because there are many materials, and many are being developed every week.
 Therefore, instead of only knowing the materials used for the process, the right thing is to know the evaluation process.
 In terms of selecting the materials, you should consider both the substrate and overmold.
 Below are what you should look at when choosing a material.

 In every overmolding injection molding process, the materials used should bond together.
 While it is unnecessary for them to bond, the ideal situation necessitates the materials’ complete bonding.
 If the materials do not include bond completely, there is a need for undercuts and indents to better connect the substrate and overmold.

 Depending on the type of overmolding injection molding process, you might need to ensure the retainment of the substrate and overmold’s features.
 Therefore, there must not be a deformation of materials due to temperature change.